|

 [Notes]

+The structure returned by this function provides information about the valid range of values for various members of the calendar structure, such as the minimum and maximum year number values for valid dates.
 The calendar information objects returned are expected to comprise a reasonably small set of supported calendric systems.
 They are intended to be treated as though they reside in static memory as non-modifiable data.
 As such, they do not require the use of malloc() or free() calls.

 #include <stdtime.h>